njboy456/thanos/userbot/plugins/README.md

 For more information refer this [Docs](https://docs.telethon.dev/en/latest/)

-Arguments in cat_cmd are as follows:
+Arguments in rishabh_cmd are as follows:
 ```

 pattern="Regex for command"